 What is job application burnout?

-Job application burnout is fatigue and reduced motivation from repeated applications, rejections, and uncertainty.
-It often shows up as avoidance, low-quality applying, and negative self-talk.
+Job application burnout is sustained exhaustion and reduced motivation caused by prolonged job-search stress (high effort, low feedback, repeated rejection, uncertainty).
+It often shows up as avoidance, lower-quality applications, and harsh self-talk.

 How do I recover from job search burnout?